equinor/resfo/docs/source/the_file_format.rst

 Formatted
 ---------

-The formatted ecl file format is very similar to the the unformatted files, except ascii.
+The formatted res file format is very similar to the the unformatted files, except ascii.
 The layout is as follows

 * keyword